Jeznar/GitRepo/Spells/2nd_Level/README.md

 This spell simply plays a Rune based VFX on the caster using the world macro: [Run_RuneVFX_onSelf](../../Utility_Macros#run-runevfx-onself) which is simply added to the OnUse Macro field of the item.

+Updated to require presence of Augury Components, consuming zero, but should be manually set up after adding to character.

 [*Back to 2nd Level Spell List*](#2nd-level-spells)

 ---